DrakirL/DrakirL.github.io/p10/class/wizard.md

 ### Level 1: Abjuration Savant
 At each level, you learn one Arcane Abjuration Spell of a Rank equal to your Level. <br>
 In addition, the time and cost required to make a Spell Scroll is halved, provided the spell is an Abjuration Spell.
-### Level 1: Arcane Ward
+### Level 1: Counterspell?
+Arcane Ward?
-You have 2 * LV extra HP in a ward.
-Expend a Spell Slot to cast an Abjuration Spell to restore *Rank HP to it.
-(PHRASING?)
+When you see a creature within 10 paces of you attempt to cast a Spell, you can use 1 Action to attempt Interrupting it.
+To do so, you must succeed on a Magic Test (Difficulty = 10 + the MP spent on the Spell).

 ### Level 3: ???
 When a creature you can see within 30? feet of you would take damage, you may use 1 Action to extend your Ward to it, absorbing damage as if it belonged to that creature.
 (PHRASING?)